CardioLab: Laboratory Values Estimation from Electrocardiogram Features - An Exploratory Study: Discussion

+Firstly, our proposed method enables an easy integration of explainable methods such as Shapley additive explanations (SHAP) \cite{lundberg2020local} which will allow us to identify the specific set of features that contributing most to abnormality predictions.
+This would allow to quantify the relative impact of the different input modalities, demographics, vital signs, or ECG features on the prediction performance.

+Secondly, in addition to the assessment of the overall model performance, it will be very instructive to also investigate the performance on specific subgroups defined for example based on demographics such as gender, ethnicity, and age groups.
+However, one must consider that certain groups might suffer from biased results such as abnormal values being considered normal at certain aging stages, which goes in line with more finegrained threshold definitions as discussed above.

-\heading{Future work} While this work investigates the predictive performance of laboratory values by discriminating ECG features within a stratified population mostly presenting diagnoses \cite{strodthoff2024prospects}, it is also important to understand how changes in ECG features contribute to predictions in a population of only healthy individuals \cite{ott2024using}.
-Additionally, previous research demonstrates the superiority of using ECG signals over features for diagnosis and decompensation prediction \cite{alcaraz2024mdsedmultimodaldecisionsupport}.
+Thirdly, while this work investigates the predictive performance of laboratory values by discriminating ECG features within a largely critically ill, it might be informative to investigate the same question in a healthy subgroup.
+This parallels recent efforts to characterize age-related ECG changes in a healthy cohort \cite{ott2024using}.

+Finally, previous research has demonstrated the superiority of using ECG waveforms over ECG features for diagnosis and decompensation prediction \cite{alcaraz2024mdsedmultimodaldecisionsupport}.
 Extending this work to include waveforms rather than relying solely on tabular data would be a valuable direction for future research.

 \heading{Data and code availability} Code for dataset preprocessing and experimental replications can be found in our dedicated repository \cite{githubAI4HealthUOLCardioLab}.

 \begin{correspondence} Nils Strodthoff \\ Carl von Ossietzky Universität Oldenburg Fakultät VI - Medizin und Gesundheitswissenschaften Department für Versorgungsforschung Abteilung AI4Health Ammerländer Heerstr.
 114-118 26129 Oldenburg, Deutschland \\ nils.strodthoff@uol.de \end{correspondence}